 You could also scaffold it over the course of the semester so that you practice it using more basic tools, and then at the end of the semester they submit a polished product as a summative task.

 Interested in micro podcasts?
 Check out the slide deck and resources that we shared with the Vancouver School Board for their conference.
+We’ve also got a whole post dedicated to podcasting in the classroom that you can check out!

-Word Walls
+2. Build Interactive Word Walls

 Audio can be used with word walls in the classroom to help students learn new terms, what they mean, and how to pronounce them.

-If you’re like Katie, then you might prefer a physical word wall in the classroom.
+If you’re like me, then you might prefer a physical word wall in the classroom.
 If that’s you, then consider creating QR codes that could go on the wall by the word itself, that will link to audio in your Google Drive (or other online storage option).

 You could also create a digital word wall in Google Slides or Google Sheets with auto-translate, and include the audio play button as well.